johnridesabike/acutis/docs/manual.md

 & " ' > < / ` =
 ```

-If the `&` (ampersand) character appears before a value, then the value will
+If the `&` (ampersand) character appears before a value, then it will not escape
-not be escaped.
+the value.

 ```acutis
 My favorite color is {{ &color }}.